Joe Louis Walker: Career

 JLW was released in 1994, featuring guests such as James Cotton, Branford Marsalis, and the Tower of Power horn section.

 During this period, Walker's touring schedule saw many re-appearances at the world's music festivals (North Sea Jazz, Montreux, Glastonbury, San Francisco, Russian River Jazz, Monterey, New Orleans Jazz & Heritage, Byron Bay, Australia, Notodden, Lucerne, and at the Beacon Theatre in New York City).
 Walker also spent years covering all the major western television networks (Conan O'Brien, Imus, Jools Holland UK, inauguration for George W. Bush, inducting B.B.
 King for President Bill Clinton and Hillary Clinton into the Kennedy Centre Honors, Ohne Filter Germany, Rock and Roll Hall of Fame) as well as numerous worldwide TV networks.

 Blues of the Month Club was released in 1995, and was the first of three Walker albums that were co-produced with Steve Cropper.
 This was followed up by the release of Great Guitars in 1997.
 Walker's guest musicians on this release, included Bonnie Raitt, Buddy Guy, Taj Mahal, Clarence "Gatemouth" Brown, Otis Rush, Scotty Moore, Robert Lockwood, Jr., Matt "Guitar" Murphy, Steve Cropper, Tower of Power, and Ike Turner.

 Also in 1996, Walker played guitar on James Cotton's, Deep in the Blues, a Grammy Award winner for "Best Traditional Blues Album".
 In addition, Walker won his third Blues Music Award for Band of the Year (1996) which was preceded by two similar awards for "Contemporary Male Artist of the Year" (1988 and 1991).
 Walker also won the 1995 Bammy (Bay Area Music Award) for "Blues Musician of the Year".
 He then released Preacher and the President in 1998 and Silvertone Blues in 1999 (his sixth album for Polygram).
 This sequence continued with In The Morning (Telarc 2002), Pasa Tiempo (Evidence 2002), Guitar Brothers (JSP 2002), She's My Money Maker (JSP 2003), Ridin' High (Hightone 2003), New Direction (Provogue 2004) and Playin' Dirty (JSP 2006).

 In 2002, he featured on the Bo Diddley tribute album, Hey Bo Diddley – A Tribute!, performing the song "Who Do You Love?".
+He also played While My Guitar Gently Weeps on the Beatles Tribute Album, The Blues White Album.